Archive

 This article was first published at The Public Discourse on March 11, 2013.

-This year, the Supreme Court will render judgment on the institution of marriage.
+This year, the Supreme Court will render judgment on the .
 Though most of us don’t realize it, the Court first did so forty-one years ago in Eisenstadt v.
 Baird, a decision that gravely wounded marriage and set the nation on a course of gradual debilitation by ruling that states could not restrict the sale of contraceptives to unmarried people.
 Read more…

 Shape or be shaped: Christians in an era of marriage decline